altocodenl/tagaway/readme.md

       - save progress on what's already done
 - server: Investigate intermittent busboy error.
 - server: Investigate soft deletion with different credentials in S3 for 24-48 hours for programmatic errors or security breaches.
+- server: get rid of thu entries, use id of piv + suffix
+- admin: add set of users for fast access rather than scanning db

 - Submissions
    - Google Play